NEFT - National Electronic Funds Transfer

 Outward transactions at originating bank branches (charges for the remitter)-

-3) For transactions above 1 lakh and up to 2 lakhs: not exceeding 15 (+ Service Tax)
+3) For transactions above 1 lakh and up to 2 lakhs: not exceeding Rs 15 (excluding tax)

-4) For transactions above 2 lakhs: not exceeding 25 (+ Service Tax)
+4) For transactions above 2 lakhs: not exceeding Rs 25 (excluding tax)

 What are the NEFT timings?